 Safety considerations of participants:

-Safety of the participant in a CHIM study is paramount and starts from the point of choosing the type of pathogenic strain used to having a rigid inclusion and exclusion criteria about volunteer participation and vigorous screening measures for medical and psychological vulnerabilities.
+Safety of the participant in a CHIM study is paramount and starts from the point of choosing the type of pathogenic strain used to having stringentinclusion and exclusion criteria about volunteer participation and vigorous screening measures for medical and psychological vulnerabilities.
 This can include a detailed vaccination history, review of past medical records and psychological assessments as per need.
 Table 3 summarizes the various factors that need to be considered in order to ensure safety of the participants in a CHIM study(8), (16), (17),(18),(19).

 Table 3: Factors that need to be considered in order to ensure participant safety in a CHIM study: